Café Selva Norte Perú

-The Project is located in the Amazonas and Cajamarca regions in north of Peru, with a total potential area of thousands of hectares.
-The Project area includes a set of dispersed coffee producers’ properties in the mountainous region know and “selva alta” were coffee is mainly produced (between 1200 and 1800 MASL1).
+The Café Selva Norte Perú project is located in the Amazonas and Cajamarca regions in north of Peru, with a total potential area of thousands of hectares.
+The project area includes a set of dispersed coffee producers’ properties in the mountainous region know and “selva alta” were coffee is mainly produced (between 1200 and 1800 MASL1).
 The project area is one of the three main coffee production zone of Peru and is recognized for the quality of its production.

 The producers are part of a vicious circle including continuous soils degradation, the advance of the agricultural frontier and the reduction of their quality of life.
 The cooperative is an important tool to break this vicious circle, but they are still fragile.

 Many factors have contributed to the deforestation of the Andean watersheds.
 Poor forest management techniques, burning practices for weed control, illegal logging and mining have all contributed to the loss of forest cover, erosion of the soil and, in turn, to a loss of income for local producers.

 The continuation of such practices will clearly prevent the development of a sustainable economy in these communities.

 Methods are available to remedy the situation but are often out of reach of the local farmers and cooperatives due to their limited economic resources, capacities or technical know-how.

 The project will meet its goal trough a holistic approach including 3 components:

 - Recover degraded lands with productive agroforestry systems,

 - Rehabilitate old fragile agroforestry system increasing their productive lifespan and therefore avoiding deforestation risk,

 - Protect remaining forest and stop slash-and-burn practices.